jhdavis8/data-size-sort/README.md

 See the Issues tab for current Issues.
 * The game is not color-blind accessible.
 * The reset button does not work exactly as intended in level 2 with regards to the free answers and box option cycling system.
+* The GUI boxes at level start and end don't work well at high resolutions.

 ## Getting Started